OuhscBbmc/DeSheaToothakerIntroStats/README.md

 DeSheaToothakerIntroStats
 =========================

 This repository contain graphing code to accompany the book, *[Introductory Statistics for the Health Sciences](http://www.crcpress.com/product/isbn/9781466565333)*, by Lise DeShea and Larry Toothaker (2015).
-Please refer to the book for more information.
+Please refer to the book or the book's website (which is in development) for more information.

 ---